Joe-Andrews/Uni_Project/README.txt

 coffee specific info:
   recommended amount per cup in grams

+- login and account
+- user and admin accounts
+- search bar / sorting

 Also needs study on data about tea and coffee consumption(this is for presentation not for project itself)